What are the hours of operation?

 What is the admission process, and how long does it take?

 You can complete an online referral form or call us at 502-210-5538 to complete a referral form.
 A Medical Release form will be sent to you for your signature so that we can obtain your child’s medical records from their provider(s).
 You will then bring your child to the center for an Initial Assessment.
 While your child is being assessed, you will complete additional required paperwork.
 A Plan of Care will be created by a nurse and sent to your child’s provider for review and signature.
 The provider-signed Plan of Care will be submitted to insurance, and your family will be contacted for a start date.
 The process usually takes about two weeks.
+The Kidz Club serves clients equally without regard to race color, religion or national origin.

 Is therapy available?